Experimental High Energy Physics: The ATLAS Experiment

 My own work is part of the ATLAS collaboration.
-ATLAS is a large general purpose detector which will operate at the CERN Large Hadron Collider, starting in 2005.
-At Toronto during the period 1995 to 2006, I worked on the construction of an innovative particle detector which will be instrumental in the search for at least two of the new phenomena mentioned above; Supersymmetry, and the origin of electroweak symmetry breaking ( the mechanism which generates the masses of particles).
+ATLAS is a large general purpose detector which operates at the CERN Large Hadron Collider.
+At Toronto during the period 1995 to 2006, I worked on the construction of an innovative particle detector which is instrumental in the search for at least two of the new phenomena mentioned above; Supersymmetry, and the origin of electroweak symmetry breaking ( the mechanism which generates the masses of particles).
 This detector is the outcome of a long term at programme at Toronto aimed at developing very radiation hard particle detectors.
 Only such detectors can function close to the high intensity LHC beams.

 Research projects I have previously been involved in: ZEUS, ARGUS, CHARM, Split Field Magnet, HPWF , OMEGA , 1.5 meter Bubbble Chamber .

 Apart from Physics, I'm interested in: Accelerators , Japanese , Animals , Railways , Jeeps , and Mountains .

 Selected Publications``Observations of New Particle Production by High Energy Neutrinos and Anti-Neutrinos'', A. Benvenuti et al., Phys.
 Rev. Lett.
 34, 7, 419 (1975).